FlinkML/flink-jpmml/flink-jpmml-examples/README.md

 ## Fault-Tolerance

-_if you like testing a fault-tolerance of the operator you can run a `CheckpointEvaluate` example._
+_if you like testing the fault-tolerance behaviour of the operator you can run a `CheckpointEvaluate` example._

 In order to do that: